-Why BTEC / AQA Level 3 Certificates or Cambridge Technical?
+Why BTEC / AQA Level 3 Certificates?

 This option offers a vocational route and a more enjoyable route for those who prefer a portfolio based course with only one exam-based module.
 Some pupils benefit greatly from opting for vocational courses as this raises their level of achievement.